 What happens next

-You’ll get a letter within 5 days of making your complaint telling you if it can be dealt with and how it’s going to be dealt with.
+You’ll get a letter within 5 days of making your complaint telling you how it’s going to be dealt with.

 You’ll get a letter with a decision on your case within 5 months of making your complaint.